 Seizures are brought on by surges of electrical energy in your brain.
 With a complex partial seizure, the surge happens only on one side and in a specific area.
 It’s called “partial” because only one part of your brain is affected.

 During this type of seizure, you may not be able to control your movements or talk.
-Afterward, you may be confused about what happened -- or not remember at all.
+Afterward, you may not remember at all.

 Anyone can have a complex partial seizure, and doctors don’t always know why they happen.
 They’re often related to a type of epilepsy called temporal lobe epilepsy.
 They also may be more common in people who have had a stroke or head injury or who have other health problems, like an infection in their brain or a tumor.